sarahwie/rationale_analysis/README.md

+Suggested use is to use Anaconda and do `pip install -r requirements.txt` .

 1. `data` : Folder to store datasets
 2. `Rationale_Analysis/models` : Folder to store allennlp models
     1. `classifiers` : Models that do actually learning